 Yes.
 Please call or e-mail Campus Parking Services to update your account information.
 Our phone number is 815-753-1045 and our e-mail address is email@example.com.

 Please remember to report a lost or stolen permit to Campus Parking Services immediately.
-Complete a Parking Permit Loss Report to begin the process.
-This report will be forwarded to the NIU Department of Public Safety and assigned a case number.
+Complete a Parking Permit Loss Report.
 A temporary or replacement permit can issued at the time the report is filed.
 If you find your lost permit, contact Campus Parking Services immediately at (815) 753-1045.
 See Replacements for more information.